gwappa/amorphys/docs/source/core/referrable.rst

 Person class
 ------------

-.. py:class:: Person
+.. py:class:: person

-    a subclass of :py:class:`Individual` being used to refer to a person.
+    a subclass of :py:class:`individual` being used to refer to a person.
     All of the properties described below are necessary.

     .. py:attribute:: name

-        inherited from :py:attr:`Individual.name`.
+        inherited from :py:attr:`individual.name`.
         The full name as it would appear on the web pages.

     .. py:attribute:: uri

-        inherited from :py:attr:`Individual.uri`.
+        inherited from :py:attr:`individual.uri`.
         The ORCID (a ``string`` starting with ``ORCID:``) of this person.

     .. py:attribute:: lastname